blinken/paradar/README.md

 # Buy a paradar

 **Please read the disclaimer and license section below.
-By purchasing Paradar, you are indicating that you have read and agree to the disclaimer and license.**
+By purchasing paradar, you are indicating that you have read and agree to the disclaimer and license.**

-Paradar is an open hardware project, and you can build it yourself.
+paradar is an open hardware project, and you can build it yourself.
 I also sell pre-assembled units.

-As of February 2020, you have two options to purchase Paradar:
+As of February 2020, you have two options to purchase paradar:

 1. **Preorder for April/May 2020** ~~£299~~ £229 (25% discount!)